Zamiell/stardew-valley/Min-Max_Guide.md

 * No editing the save file (or using a mod) to make the game zoom out past the normal "75%" value.
 * No using the screenshot feature in the menu to peek outside of the bounds of what you are normally supposed to see.
 * No animation canceling (e.g. to swing a pickaxe extra fast).
+* You are allowed to use [Stardew Checkup](https://mouseypounds.github.io/stardew-checkup/) (since it is easier than manually writing down all of the items you donate to the museum).

 The reasons for not allowing the restarting of a day are twofold: